CamilaVHeuer/portfolio-database/README.md

   - Transaction control with COMMIT and ROLLBACK for data integrity
   - JOINs and aggregate functions for sales and inventory analysis
   - Use of CASE statements to avoid code repetition and write more efficient queries
+  - Stored procedures for reusable business logic and complex operations (new concept)
   - Practical examples for managing and analyzing e-commerce operations
   - Scalability experiments: this project also includes sharding and caching experiments to simulate real-world database challenges.